Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

-\begin{definition} Suppose that $\bn$ is a sequence such that $b_n\in(0,\infty)$ for each $n\in\Z_{\geq0}$ and $\sum_{n=0}^\infty nb_n < \infty$.
-We will say that such a sequence is \emph{linear summable}.
-Now we define to be given by where $\ts, \tsp \in \rxyz.$ \end{definition} \begin{remark} Notice that this metric places a higher weight on the lower order terms in the Taylor series, where the distribution of this weight is controlled by $\bn$.
-This means that two series which agree up to a high order will be very close in the metric space and two series which agree only on the high order terms will be distant.
-Of course, this is exactly what we would want in a metric on Taylor series. \end{remark} The proof of the following Proposition is nearly identical to the proof of Proposition \ref{prop_dts} in Section \ref{sec_metricts}. \begin{prop} For any choice of linear summable sequence $\bn$ the space\\ $(\rxyz, \dtsz)$ is a complete path-connected metric space and a sequence of Taylor series converges if and only if the coefficient of $Y$ converges in $ \R/2\pi\Z$ and all other terms converge in $\R$.
-Thus, the topology of $(\rxyz, \dtsz)$ does not depend on the choice of $\bn$. \end{prop}
+where $s = \ts$ and $s' = \tsp$. \end{definition} This metric is designed to induce the topology in which a sequence of Taylor series converges if and only if each term converges.
+Also, notice that two series which agree up to a high order will be very close in the metric space and two series which agree only on the high order terms will be distant, as one would expect.
+In Section~\ref{sec_metricts} we develop a similar metric on $\rxy$, which could be of independent interest. \begin{prop} For any choice of linear summable sequence $\bn$ the space $(\rxyz, \dtsz)$ is a complete path-connected metric space and a sequence of Taylor series converges if and only if the coefficient of $Y$ converges in $ \R/2\pi\Z$ and all other terms converge in $\R$.
+Thus, the topology of $(\rxyz, \dtsz)$ does not depend on the choice of $\bn$ as long as it is linear summable. \end{prop} Proposition~\ref{prop_rxyz} follows from the proof of Proposition~\ref{prop_dts} in Section~\ref{sec_metricts}.

-\subsubsection{Comparing the volume invariant}
+\subsection{Comparing the volume invariant}

-Since the volume invariant $h_j$ is a real number we can simply use the standard metric on $\R$.
-Thus we define Clearly this is a metric on any subset of $\R$.
+Since the volume invariant $h_j$ is a real number we simply use the standard metric on $\R$.

-\subsubsection{Comparing the affine invariant}
+\subsection{Comparing the affine invariant}

+The topology of spaces of polygons have been studied by many authors.
+For example, in~\cite{HaKn1997, HaKn1998} the authors study polygons with a fixed number of edges up to translations and positive homotheties in Euclidean space and in~\cite{KaMi1995} the authors study polygons in $\R^2$ with fixed side length up to orientation preserving isometries.
+For this paper we will use a topology on polygons related to the Duistermaat-Heckman measure~\cite{DuHe1982} similar to what is done in~\cite{PePRS2013}.
+A natural way to define a metric on closed subsets of $\R^2$ is to use the volume of the symmetric difference.
+Let $\symdiff$ denote the symmetric difference of sets.
+That is, for $A,B\subset\R^2$ let